Minor Re-imagining Tomorrow through Arts & Sciences

 The minor is divided into two parts (15 EC + 15 EC).
-Students can either participate in Part I or in Part I and II.
-It is not possible to only participate in Part I.
+Students can either participate in Part I or in both parts.
+It is not possible to only participate in Part II.

-To participate, students have to go through an application procedure during which their suitability for the transdisciplinary programme and vice versa is assessed.
-Students send in a letter of motivation in which they answer a set of predetermined questions, and are invited for a matching interview.
-The purpose of the interview is as much a moment for the applicant to find out whether the minor is a right fit for them as for the interviewers to see whether the applicant would complement the diversity of the transdisciplinary team.
+Before the start of the minor, students send in a letter of motivation in which they answer a set of predetermined questions, and are invited for a matching interview.
+The purpose of the interview is as much a moment for the applicant to find out whether the minor is a right fit for them as for the interviewers to explain the nature of the minor in more detail.

 This is a full-time minor and the collaborative nature of the programme requires committed attendance and a flexible attitude throughout the entire process.

 The focus of the minor is a transdisciplinary collaborative project (4-6 students), which is guided by a transdisciplinary teaching team, on a complex societal issue.
 At the start of the course, students will explore the literature on transdisciplinarity and encounter several case studies to create a strong foundation for their own transdisciplinary process.